 Incredibly, this is not a practical joke – it actually exists and will be starting in late March 2016, seemingly with the support of the NSW State Government.

-The resources and references for this program are here and include a book titled ‘Children’s Sexual Development and Behaviour – Pants Aren’t Rude’, which ECA offers for sale.
+The resources and references for this program can be found by going here and include a book titled ‘Children’s Sexual Development and Behaviour – Pants Aren’t Rude’, which ECA offers for sale.

 If you would like a copy of this 40 page book, then you’ll need to go here and part with $16.95 (an electronic version is also available, so you don’t have to wait for delivery).